Chula Vista Water Quality at a Glance

-Chula Vista – California – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city
+Chula Vista – California – Water Quality Report 2026: PFAS Testing, Infrastructure Concerns & Safety Across Your City

 Chula Vista residents receive water services from two primary providers serving approximately 430,000 people across the region.
 The eastern and southern portions of the city are served by Otay Water District, which provides water to over 238,000 customers in Chula Vista, Jamul, Spring Valley, Rancho San Diego, and unincorporated areas of El Cajon and La Mesa.
-The western and central portions of Chula Vista are served by Sweetwater Authority, which delivers water to approximately 190,000 people in National City, Bonita, and western Chula Vista.
+The western and central portions of Chula Vista are served by Sweetwater Authority, which delivers water to approximately 200,000 people in National City, Bonita, and western Chula Vista.
+For a broader picture of water quality across the state, see our California water quality guide.

 Both utilities source their water from multiple origins including the Colorado River, California’s State Water Project, local reservoirs, and seawater desalination facilities.
-Sweetwater Authority operates Loveland Reservoir near Alpine and Sweetwater Reservoir in Spring Valley, while also utilizing groundwater wells and a brackish groundwater desalination facility.
-Otay Water District purchases treated water from the San Diego County Water Authority and operates the award-winning Ralph W. Chapman Water Recycling Facility producing over one million gallons per day.
-Both systems consistently meet all federal and state water quality standards through comprehensive treatment processes and continuous monitoring programs.
+Sweetwater Authority operates Loveland Reservoir near Alpine and Sweetwater Reservoir in Spring Valley, while also utilising groundwater wells and a brackish groundwater desalination facility.
+Otay Water District purchases treated water from the San Diego County Water Authority, Helix Water District, and Metropolitan Water District of Southern California.
+Both systems consistently meet all federal and state water quality standards through comprehensive treatment processes and continuous monitoring programmes — though PFAS detection at Sweetwater Reservoir in late 2024 has introduced a new layer of scrutiny heading into 2026.

 Latest Testing Results

-• Compliance Status: Both Otay Water District and Sweetwater Authority consistently meet all federal and state drinking water standards, maintaining full compliance with EPA and California Department of Public Health regulations.
+- Compliance Status: Both Otay Water District and Sweetwater Authority consistently meet all federal and state drinking water standards, maintaining full compliance with EPA and California State Water Resources Control Board regulations, including the state’s stricter PFAS limits that took effect in 2025.

-• Testing Scope: Comprehensive water quality monitoring programs include continuous testing at treatment facilities and throughout distribution networks, with results published in annual Consumer Confidence Reports available to all customers.
+- Testing Scope: Comprehensive water quality monitoring programmes include continuous testing at treatment facilities and throughout distribution networks, with results published in annual Consumer Confidence Reports available to all customers.

-• Lead Service Lines: Otay Water District completed the EPA-required lead service line inventory in October 2024, determining no lead or galvanized service lines requiring replacement exist in their distribution system.
+- Lead Service Lines: Otay Water District completed the EPA-required lead service line inventory in October 2024, determining no lead or galvanised service lines requiring replacement exist in their distribution system — a positive outcome for residents in the eastern and southern parts of the city.

 Water Sources

-• Colorado River: Primary imported water source through the Metropolitan Water District of Southern California and San Diego County Water Authority, providing reliable supply from outside the region during normal and drought conditions.
+- Colorado River: Primary imported water source through the Metropolitan Water District of Southern California and San Diego County Water Authority, providing reliable supply from outside the region during normal and drought conditions.
+Compare how other Southern California cities such as Los Angeles, San Diego, and Long Beach manage their Colorado River dependence.

-• Local Reservoirs: Sweetwater Authority operates Loveland Reservoir near Alpine and Sweetwater Reservoir in Spring Valley, providing local surface water sources within the 230-square-mile Sweetwater River watershed stretching from Cleveland National Forest to San Diego Bay.
+- Local Reservoirs: Sweetwater Authority operates Loveland Reservoir near Alpine and Sweetwater Reservoir in Spring Valley, providing local surface water within the 230-square-mile Sweetwater River watershed stretching from Cleveland National Forest to San Diego Bay.

-• Seawater Desalination: Supply from the Carlsbad Desalination Plant provides drought-resistant water source, reducing dependence on imported supplies and enhancing regional water security.
+- Seawater Desalination: Supply from the Carlsbad Desalination Plant provides a drought-resistant water source, reducing dependence on imported supplies and enhancing regional water security across San Diego County.

 Advanced Treatment Technology

-• Robert A. Perdue Treatment Plant: Sweetwater Authority’s primary facility processes up to 30 million gallons daily using multi-barrier treatment including coagulation with ferric chloride, flocculation, sedimentation, filtration, and disinfection with chlorine dioxide.
+- Robert A. Perdue Treatment Plant: Sweetwater Authority’s primary facility processes up to 30 million gallons daily using multi-barrier treatment including coagulation, flocculation, sedimentation, filtration, and disinfection with chlorine and chloramine.

-• Otay Water District Operations: Purchases pre-treated water from wholesale suppliers including San Diego County Water Authority, Helix Water District, and Metropolitan Water District, ensuring multiple source reliability and quality assurance.
+- Otay Water District Operations: Purchases pre-treated water from wholesale suppliers including San Diego County Water Authority, Helix Water District, and Metropolitan Water District, ensuring multiple source reliability and quality assurance at each stage.

-• Smart Water Management: Both utilities employ advanced monitoring systems throughout their distribution networks to ensure water quality, reduce losses, optimize system performance, and provide real-time data for operational decisions.
+- Smart Water Management: Both utilities employ advanced monitoring systems throughout their distribution networks to ensure water quality, reduce losses, optimise system performance, and provide real-time data for operational decisions.

-• Regional Coordination: Close coordination with San Diego County Water Authority and other regional agencies ensures supply reliability, emergency response capabilities during drought conditions, and integrated water management across the region.
+- Regional Coordination: Close coordination with San Diego County Water Authority and other regional agencies ensures supply reliability, emergency response during drought conditions, and integrated water management across the region.
+Check our live US boil water notice tracker for any active California advisories.

 Customer Protection Initiatives

-Both water providers offer comprehensive customer support including water quality testing, conservation programs, and financial assistance for qualifying customers.
-Sweetwater Authority provides annual Consumer Confidence Reports and maintains 24/7 customer service at (619) 420-1413 for water quality concerns.
-Otay Water District offers extensive conservation rebates including high-efficiency toilet rebates ($40) and clothes washer rebates ($145), plus educational programs through partnerships with the Water Conservation Garden.
-The City of Chula Vista coordinates with both utilities on water stewardship planning, landscape ordinances, and sustainability initiatives.
+Both water providers offer comprehensive customer support including water quality testing, conservation programmes, and financial assistance for qualifying customers.
+Sweetwater Authority provides annual Consumer Confidence Reports and maintains customer service at (619) 420-1413 for water quality concerns.
+Otay Water District offers extensive conservation rebates and educational programmes through partnerships with regional water agencies.
+The City of Chula Vista coordinates with both utilities on water stewardship planning, landscape ordinances, and sustainability initiatives through its Conservation Section at (619) 409-3893.
 Both utilities maintain transparent communication about water quality through regular reporting, community meetings, and online resources.
-Rate structures are designed to encourage conservation while ensuring adequate revenue for system maintenance, infrastructure improvements, and regulatory compliance.
+Rate structures are designed to encourage conservation while ensuring adequate revenue for system maintenance, infrastructure improvements, and regulatory compliance — including the significant investment now required to meet the EPA’s 2024 PFAS National Primary Drinking Water Regulation.
+For filtration options that address PFAS and disinfection byproducts, see our water filter recommendations.

 Recommendations for Chula Vista Residents